vatstack/docs/validations.md

 Businesses which are registered in the Value Added Tax Register are required to add the letters ‘MVA’ as a suffix to their organization number.
 The organization number has 9 digits.
 Example **999999999MVA**.

-Vatstack detects a Norwegian VAT number by its suffix ‘MVA’ in your request and validates it against the [Central Coordinating Register](https://www.brreg.no/om-oss/oppgavene-vare/alle-registrene-vare/om-enhetsregisteret/).
+Vatstack detects a Norwegian VAT ID by its suffix ‘MVA’ in your request and validates it against the [Central Coordinating Register](https://www.brreg.no/om-oss/oppgavene-vare/alle-registrene-vare/om-enhetsregisteret/).
 Our announcement has more details about [Norwegian VAT number validations](https://vatstack.com/articles/norway-vat-number-validation).

 ### Switzerland

 Swiss number formats are based on the Swiss UID.
 It starts with ‘CHE’, followed by 9 digits, and either ends with ‘MWST’, ‘TVA’ or ‘IVA’ depending on the part of Switzerland a business is registered in.
 Example **CHE-123.456.789 MWST**.

-Provide a VAT number with a ‘CHE’ prefix in your request, and Vatstack will automatically validate it against the official [UID Register](https://www.uid.admin.ch/Search.aspx?lang=en).
+Provide a VAT ID with a ‘CHE’ prefix in your request, and Vatstack will automatically validate it against the official [UID Register](https://www.uid.admin.ch/Search.aspx?lang=en).
 Learn more about [Swiss VAT number validations](https://vatstack.com/articles/switzerland-vat-number-validation) in our announcement.

 ## Webhook Events